 What Constitutes Alcohol Addiction?

-Alcohol-related issues have become one of the most significant public health issues in the United States.
+Alcohol-related issues have become some of the most significant public health issues in the United States.
 While many people might struggle with their drinking at some point in their life, that doesn’t mean they have an alcohol use disorder.

 An alcohol use disorder is characterized by the following:

-- They feel bad when they can’t drink
+- They feel bad when they can’t drink – Withdrawal symptoms such as anxiety, insomnia, and depression can occur when someone stops drinking.

 For millions of adults, alcohol use turns into an addiction that they must overcome.
 Fortunately, targeted therapy has been shown to help most people that seek out help for an alcohol use disorder, with many remaining in recovery for the rest of their lives.